stefanoborini/book-modelviewcontroller/01-basics-of-mvc/04-in-depth-analysis-of-mvc-roles/01-model.md

    - A representation of business entities such as weather forecast in a specific area, people's details in a phonebook, tracks information in a music CD, student grades
-   - In some designs, graphical state of the GUI, such as selected items, or the X-axis scale of a plot.
+   - In some designs, information related to the GUI, such as selected items, or the X-axis scale of a plot.
    - A running process.

 When implemented, a Model can go from a dictionary-like of key/value pairs to a complex network of objects with well defined interfaces.
-Regardless of the implementation, Models in Traditional MVC must provide the following three
+Regardless of the implementation, Models must provide the following three services:
-services:

 **Querying**: to inquire about their current state, either represented by high-level domain objects (Object Oriented approach), or through an IO